AdobeDocs/campaign-standard.en/help/integrating/using/ingest-aep-data.md

 ## Create an import workflow in Campaign Standard

-Once Campaign Standard has been configured as a Destination, you need to build a dedicated workflow to import from your storage location the file that has been exported by Adobe Experience Platform.
+Once Campaign Standard has been configured as a Destination, you need to build a dedicated workflow to import the file that has been exported by Adobe Experience Platform.

-To do this, you need to add and configure a **[!UICONTROL Transfer file]** activity to download the exported file from your storage location.
+To do this, you need to add and configure a **[!UICONTROL Transfer file]** activity.
 For more on how to configure this activity, refer to [this section](../../automating/using/transfer-file.md).

    ![](assets/rtcdp-transfer-file.png)